michami/MBR/README.md

 Related to your interactions, rather than your feeling about them or your biological connection.
 You may live with a mentor and still be rivals or even enemies in everything you do.
 This relationship can extend to people outside your biological family.
 Roles can be reversed. (ie: someone you're a mentor to)

-1. long-lost, or aware of but don't interact with
+1. Long-lost, or aware of but don't interact with
 2. Someone you could visit at their home (cousin, grandparent)
 3. A mentor you may live with, or have lived with (parent)
 4. Someone you might hang out with (sibling)